Skip to main content

 5. TRACK YOUR PROGRESS.
 Log the details of your exercise sessions in a journal or use a fitness tracking app or pedometer/steps tracker.
 Research has linked wearable fitness trackers with significant increases in activity levels.
 Logging your exercise activity can help you monitor your progress over time and see how far you've come.
 You can even build in rewards for milestones achieved.
 For example, if you reach 10,000 steps daily for an entire week, treat yourself to something you enjoy—such as a hot bath, new shoes, or that new bestseller you've been dying to read.

-As you age, exercising regularly is one of the most important things you can do to look and feel younger and stay active for longer.
-It’s a worthwhile investment in you.
+As weage, exercising regularly is one of the most important things we can do to look and feel younger and stay active for longer.
+It’s a worthwhile investment.
 Whenever you’re wondering how to overcome a lack of motivation to exercise, revisit the five tips above.
 These simple steps can help encourage you to dust off those sneakers and get outside.
 Learn more about the best exercises for older adults.

 This project was supported, in part by grant number 90CSSG0048 from the U.S. Administration for Community Living, Department of Health and Human Services, Washington, D.C.
 20201.
 Grantees undertaking projects under government sponsorship are encouraged to express freely their findings and conclusions.
 Points of view or opinions do not, therefore, necessarily represent official Administration for Community Living policy.